 ETFs are often passively managed, which contributes to their lower management costs, and these typically track the performance of an index such as the S&P 500.
 However, ETFs are increasingly becoming more diverse as fund managers create more actively managed funds that mimic several aspects of mutual funds.

-Similarities and Differences between ETFs and Mutual Funds
+ETFs vs Mutual Funds: Similarities and Differences between

 Fund management involves measuring the level of involvement an investment company has towards maintaining the fund after its creation.
 Mutual funds typically have a more involved fund manager compared to ETFs.
 For example, a fund management team includes researchers, analysts, and financial advisors, among others whose interaction would ideally lead to more informed decisions on what assets should constitute the basket.